 Fremantle Stuff > people > Walter Easton (1825-1893)

 Walter Easton was a teacher who arrived in 1858 to serve as schoolmaster to prisoners in the Fremantle Prison.
-(Lee: 117) Apparently he had lived in Surrey.
-He named his personal estate Windsor (which in England is almost in Surrey), and there is now a Windsor Road in Richmond.
+(Lee: 117) He had lived in Surrey, and named his personal estate Windsor (which in England is almost in Surrey), and there is now a Windsor Road in Richmond.
 Easton family names (Walter, Gill, Stratford, Morgan [renamed Osborne Street]) were given to streets in the Windsor Estate.

-Lee, Jack 1979, This is East Fremantle (The story of a town and its people), East Fremantle Town Council.
+Lee, Jack 1979, This is East Fremantle (The story of a town and its people), East Fremantle Town Counci, p.
+117.

 Garry Gillard | New: 28 October, 2015 | Now: 23 January, 2022